jtmoon79/super-speedy-syslog-searcher/README.md

     "%Y%m%dT%H%M%S*"
     "%Y-%m-%d %H:%M:%S*"
     "%Y-%m-%dT%H:%M:%S*"
+    "%Y/%m/%d %H:%M:%S*"
     "%Y%m%d"
     "%Y-%m-%d"
     "%Y/%m/%d"
     "+%s"
-Each * is an optional trailing 3-digit fractional sub-seconds and/or timezone.
+Each * is an optional trailing 3-digit fractional sub-seconds, or 6-digit fractional sub-seconds, and/or timezone.

 Pattern "+%s" is Unix epoch timestamp in seconds with a preceding "+".
 For example, value "+946684800" is be January 1, 2000 at 00:00, GMT.